EM-GUIDE/em-guide-tool/README.md

-# 🚀 EM Guide
+# 🚀 EM GUIDE

-EM Guide is a tool designed to support the editorial group work of online journalists.
+EM GUIDE is a tool designed to support the editorial group work of online journalists.

 ## Features